Amius consists of:

 You have the right to opt out at any time if you do not want to receive further marketing-related communications from us.

 The majority of data processing undertaken by Amius is conducted in the UK.
 However, depending on your location, your data may first be processed by one of our Overseas Affiliates.
-We shall ensure that Amius Group processes your personal data only for the purposes detailed in this policy and in accordance with the GDPR.
+We shall ensure that Amius Group processes your personal data only for the purposes detailed in this policy and in accordance with the UK GDPR and the DPA.

-We will not ordinarily transfer your personal information outside of the European Economic Area (“EEA”).
-However, where your data is transferred to a third party based outside of the EEA, we will ensure a similar degree of protection is afforded to it as in the EEA, either by ensuring the country has been deemed to have an adequate level of protection for personal data or by using specific contracts.
-Please contact us if you want further information on the specific safeguards used by us if we are to transfer your personal data outside of the EEA.
+We will not ordinarily transfer your personal information outside of the United Kingdom (“UK”) or the European Economic Area (“EEA”).
+However, where your data is transferred to a third party based outside of the UK or the EEA, we will ensure a similar degree of protection is afforded to it as in the UK or the EEA, either by ensuring the country has been deemed to have an adequate level of protection for personal data or by using specific contracts.
+Please contact us if you want further information on the specific safeguards used by us if we are to transfer your personal data outside of the UK or the EEA.

 How we protect your information